Robson River: Hiking

 The main hiking trail in the area is the Berg Lake Trail, which begins at the Yellowhead Highway near the mouth of the Robson.
 It goes all the way to its namesake lake, where the trail splits into more trails.
 Reaching Berg Lake is usually a multi-day trip.
 However, it is possible and it is done in a single day by some.

-Not everyone chooses to go all the way to Berg Lake though.
-Some will settle with a much quicker but still satisfying trip to Kinney Lake.
-Bikes are permitted all the way up to Kinney Lake and a ways beyond.
-Part way down the shore of the lake is a bike lock-up.
-From here, anyone continuing to go further upriver has to go on foot.
+Another nearby hiking destination more suitable for a shorter trip is Kinney Lake.
+Bikes are permitted at Kinney Lake, making it easily accessible.
+There is a bike lock-up part-way down the shore, from which people continuing further upriver have to proceed by foot.

 The Berg Lake trail also gives hikers looks at the Robson's waterfalls.
 Knowlton Falls is seen about halfway between the trailhead and Kinney Lake while hikers can stare into the canyon at White Falls and Falls of the Pool as the trail climbs toward Berg Lake.